SWAUGAT-BEURA/mini/README.md

 # Mini project of databse integration and management

--Used html, css, bootstrap for the frontend
+- Used html, css, bootstrap for the frontend
--Used PHP for the backend
+- Used PHP for the backend